XdGoldenTigerOfficial/Ticket-Bot/README.md

 exports.db_user = ""; // Add your MySQL database username here.
 exports.db_pass = ""; // Add your MySQL database password here.
-exports.db_host = "localhost"; // Add your MySQL server IP here. exports.staff = "Staff Role"; // .
+exports.db_host = "localhost"; // Add your MySQL server IP here. exports.staff = "Staff Role";
 exports.staffId = "staffRoleID"; // This is the role which will be added to the ticket once a user creates one. exports.transcripts = "channelID"; // This channel will be used to store the transcripts when a ticket is closed. exports.logs = "channelID"; // This is the channel that will be used to store all the logs the bot will send.

-exports.mongourl = "mongodb://CONNECTION"; // If you are using MongoDB, and not MySQL.
-You will need to change `mysql` to `mongodb` on line 5 in the database.js file.
+exports.mongourl = "mongodb://CONNECTION"; // This bot uses MySQL AND MongoDB, Please set both of these up.

 // These are all the departments that will be listed when a user goes to create a ticket.
 // Feel free to add and remove departments in this list.